 This post is the second in a series called Hurricanes: What the Heck? that focuses on hurricane preparation tips for landlords and property managers in the Tampa Bay area.
 If you missed the first one, you can check it out here.

-In this post, I’m going to draw heavily on my experience from Hurricane Irma in 2017, and how it impacted my tenants as their landlord and property manager.
+In this post, I’m going to draw heavily on my experience from Hurricane Irma in 2017, Tropical Storm Eta in 2020 (which flooded my primary residence at the time), and others, and how they impacted my tenants as their landlord and property manager.

 Note: Many of the recommendations below require an open line of communication with your tenants.
 I cannot overstress the importance of having current, accurate contact information for each or your tenants.
 An annual update of contact (and secondary/emergency contact) information for all tenants is certainly a best practice!